ArthurThiam/Crytpo-Notifier/README.md

 Readme will be elaborated in future.

 - Rename settings_example.ini to settings.ini
-- make sure to have correct packages installed to use notify-send in terminal
+- For Linux, make sure to apt install 'libnotify-bin' (required for desktop notifications)
+- Execute python script from terminal using $ python3 ./script.py

 Funcionalities to be added in future: